 This result is not entirely unexpected, given that we observed no effect of contrast on psychometric slopes when comparing across sessions with different target distributions (Extended Data Figure 2b), which is true of the sessions used in this analysis.

 Our findings suggest that the relationship between gain and psychometric performance is shaped by two sources: contrast-induced gain control and by spontaneous fluctuations in gain from session to session.
-To
+To further disentangle the relationship between these two sources of behavioral modulation, we repeated the mixed effects models, but examined gain during the adaptation period as the predictor of interest.
+We hypothesized that gain in this period should not be predictive of behavioral performance, as there were no targets presented during this portion of the trial.
+We found that this was the case and did not observe any predictive relationship between gain during this period and behavioral performance (Extended Data Figure 5i-k; Supplementary Table 1).
+In summary, we used a linear-nonlinear model to measure cortical gain in behaving mice, finding robust gain control in line with previous findings.
+Furthermore, we found that gain increased in the target period of the trial, and that psychometric performance is predicted by both the stimulus contrast and by session-to-session changes in cortical gain during target detection.